Human Medicine

 Close

-Consumption of penicillins ranked first among antibiotic classes, amounting to 38% of the total antibiotic consumption in 2021.
-It was followed by the consumption of tetracyclines (17%, ATC code J01A), macrolides, lincosamides and streptogramins (12%, ATC code J01F), fluoroquinolones (11%, ATC code J01MA), other antibacterials (8%, ATC code J01X), sulfonamides and trimethoprim (7%, ATC code J01E) and beta-lactam antibacterials other than penicillins (including cephalosporins, 6%, ATC code J01D).
+Penicillins are the most commonly used antibiotic category in the outpatient sector.
+Consumption of penicillins ranked first among antibiotic classes, amounting to 39.8% of the total antibiotic consumption in 2024.
+It was followed by the consumption of macrolides, lincosamides and streptogramins (14.7%, ATC code J01F), tetracyclines (14.0%, ATC code J01A), fluoroquinolones (8.0%, ATC code J01MA), other antibacterials (6.9%, ATC code J01X), sulfonamides and trimethoprim (6.0%, ATC code J01E) and beta-lactam antibacterials other than penicillins (including cephalosporins, 5.4%, ATC code J01D).

 Antibiotic consumption according to the different antibiotic categories in the outpatient sector.

 The World Health Organization (WHO) has developed a classification system for antibiotics which divides existing antibiotics into three categories: Access, Watch and Reserve (“AWaRe”).
 Antibiotics from the “Access” category should be preferred in general due to their effectiveness and their moderate contribution to the development of resistances compared with other antibiotics.
 The “Watch” category includes antibiotics which are only indicated for a limited number of infections and more prone to be a target of antibiotic resistance and thus prioritized as targets of stewardship programs and monitoring, while “Reserve” antibiotics are only used as a last resort.
+The WHO AWaRe (Access, Watch, Reserve) target is to ensure that 60% of total antibiotic consumption comes from the “Access” group, with a more ambitious target of 70% by 2030.

 The use of antibiotics based on the AWaRe categorisation in the outpatient setting.